Parks, Recreation & Cultural Affairs

 The purpose of the Framingham Parks, Recreation and Cultural Affairs Department is to create recreation opportunities, preserve open space, manage public athletic fields and parks, and administer recreation programs and facilities for the varied population of Framingham.

-We provide over 300 formal programs geared towards Framingham’s diverse community.
+We provide over 300 formal programs geared toward Framingham’s diverse community.
 Services are provided through a combination of user fees and public tax dollars.
 Last year, we had just over 25,000 users in our formal programming.

-Recreation program fees are established to cover the cost of each individual program (cost vary).
-For a list of our programs visit the Parks and Recreation website.
+Recreation program fees are established to cover the cost of each individual program (cost varies).
+For a list of our programs or to register for a program please visit FraminghamRec.com.

 All of our programs are available to Framingham residents.
 Non-residents may apply for certain programs for an additional fee.
-Obtain information about a program or to register.
 Please feel free to visit our office located at the Bowditch Field Athletic and Cultural Complex at 475 Union Avenue, Framingham, Ma.

 Framingham Parks and Recreation offers a wide variety of facilities for its residents and surrounding community including: